 Our main work in Kenya today is mainly in community-based healthcare, with a strong emphasis on women’s development and services for people affected by HIV/AIDS.

 Mukuru Health Centre is located in Mukuru kwa Njenga, an informal settlement in Nairobi, not far from the international airport.
 It provides basic health care in a huge slum area with well over 600,000 people.
 Many live there because it is near the industries.
-There is severe overcrowding, and housing is poor with little ventilation.
-Frequent floods from blocked drains affect housing and bring disease; solid waste is dumped directly into the streets and other open spaces.
+The housing is poor with little ventilation; frequent floods from blocked drains affect housing and bring disease.
 There are no roads, proper garbage collection, or solid waste disposal facilities.
 Fires break out easily because of the materials used to construct simple homes.
-The area often floods because of poor drainage.

-Services include basic diagnosis and treatment; maternal and child health; nutrition education and support for malnourished children; cervical cancer screening; care for people living with HIV/AIDS, social services; TB management; home-based care; assistance for children living with disabilities; and a school health programme.
-Community health volunteers have helped with TB screening and raising awareness about gender-based violence and human trafficking.
+The health centre offers maternal and child health services; nutrition education and support for malnourished children; cervical cancer screening; HIV/AIDS and TB services; home-based care; assistance for children living with disabilities; and a school health programme.
+Community health volunteers help with TB screening and awareness-raising about gender-based violence and human trafficking.

 MMMs in Kenya are involved in:

 - Youth provide hope in Nairobi slum